Key course information

 Additional Costs and Information

-Trips and visits to shows and other animal related events are important aspects of the programme allowing you to appreciate the diverse range of career opportunities and organisations within the sector.
+Trips and visits to shows and other related events are important aspects of the programme.

-Learners will be expected to pay for the cost of student trips and additional enrichment activities via the College on-line shop.
-Practical clothing is available to purchase from the College shop and must be worn during all practical sessions.
+Students will be expected to pay for the cost of student trips and additional enrichment activities via the College online shop.
+Practical clothing is available to purchase from the College shop which MUST be worn during all practical sessions.

 You will also need to purchase your own personal protective equipment such as hats, boots, body protectors etc.